 Elizabeth is also a group fitness instructor with Equinox gyms in New York city.
 She currently teaches virtual classes and fitness events through her Instagram page @sweatalittleglitter.

-Deanna Czarnecki is an entrepreneur, volunteer, mother, wife, business partner, life long runner, yoga and meditation instructor.
+Deanna Czarnecki is an entrepreneur, volunteer, mother, wife, business partner, life long runner, yoga and meditation instructor with training through RYT 200 Yoga Alliance.
 She started running cross-country and track in high school.
 In her years of running, experiencing its benefits, her passion has been fueled to share its joys and benefits with others, especially women.
 She has completed one marathon and a few half-marathons.
 Her favorite races now are five to seven mile trail runs.
 In 2019, she was proud to have her first trail run win at the age of 40.
 While she has assisted her husband and business partner in creating their small investment advising firm, she continues to seek out additional work that is in line with her values, personal fulfillment, and purpose.
 In her life journey, she has completed her 200-hour yoga training, a master gardener program and obtained her securities licenses.
 Her experience with health and fitness include teaching yoga, mediation, tai chi, Pilates, spin and interval training.
 As part of the running community, Deanna hopes to continue to help others fulfill their potential to live healthy and integrated lives.
 As part of the world community, Deanna strives to support and promote corporate responsibility, women in leadership and equitable workplace environments with the highest level of authenticity, integrity, and professionalism.

 Kathy Meldrum is dedicated to empowering and motivating women to reach their top physical and athletic potential.
 She graduated from Washington University in St. Louis, MO with a Masters Degree in Physical Therapy in 2001.
 Her expertise in identifying and correcting muscle imbalances and optimizing core strength and stability ensures her patients a smooth transition back to enjoying the activities they love.